What is Funding Liquidity Risk?

-Funding liquidity risk is a major concern for cyclical companies where operating cash flows and debt obligation due dates might not match up perfectly.
+This risk is a major concern for cyclical companies where operating cash flows and debt obligation due dates might not match up perfectly.
 For example, a company may experience a season of strong performance followed by a season of weak performance.
 During the period of slowdown, the company may be exposed to funding liquidity risk if the obligations due during that time are greater than the operating cash flows generated.
-It can be illustrated below:
+This can be illustrated as below:

 In Q3 2020 and Q4 2020, the company may not be able to generate enough cash flows (assuming that they do not keep a cash reserve) to satisfy its debt obligations.

-As such, when a company incurs a funding liquidity risk, they face the potential of having to liquidate capital assets (or other operating assets) at a price lower than the market price to satisfy its debt obligations.
-Selling operating assets would result in severe repercussions on the future revenue generation capabilities of the company.
+When a company incurs a funding liquidity risk, they face the potential of having to liquidate capital assets (or other operating assets) at a price lower than the market price to satisfy their debt obligations.
+Selling operating assets could result in severe repercussions on the future revenue generation capabilities of the company.

 Funding liquidity risk can be heightened through the following factors:

 - Unplanned capital expenditures

 - Increased operational costs

 - Poor matching of asset duration to debt duration

 Liquidity ratios, such as the current ratio and quick ratio, can be used as an indicator of a company’s funding liquidity risk.
 The current ratio, the most common ratio used to measure such a risk, is shown below: